lafiosca/lard/README.md

 ## Installation

+1. Clone the Lard repository and enter its directory:

+    `git clone https://github.com/lafiosca/lard.git && cd lard`

-1. Copy `config.sh.example` to `config.sh` and modify it to suit your needs:
+2. Copy `config.sh.example` to `config.sh` and modify it to suit your needs:

     `S3Bucket`: an existing readable/writable S3 bucket for CloudFormation package artifact storage (no default; must be set)